 8. Telephone Meetings.

 Any regular or special meeting of the Board of Directors may be held by telephone conference, at which each participating director can hear and be heard by all other participating directors.
+Any resolutions passed at a telephone meeting will not take effect until a written resolution is signed by the Directors.

 9. Action Without a Meeting.